 Methadone, when prescribed for opiate addiction, is eventually tapered down after a lengthened time.
 It is known in the opiate family for having the most prolonged detox, which also makes the typical taper a lengthy period, sometimes extending for over a year.

-We Level Up FL Treatment Center believes in making our clients substance-free as soon as possible so that they can return to their everyday lives.
-Although most methadone detox plans include a long-drawn-out taper, the goal at We Level Up Detox Facilities is to speed up this process and give the individual a fair chance at a life in recovery.
+We Level Up FL Treatment Center believes in making our clients substance-free as soon as possible so they can return to their everyday lives.
+Although most methadone detox plans include a long-drawn-out taper, We Level Up Detox Facilities aims to speed up this process and give the individual a fair chance at a life in recovery.

 If you or someone you know is struggling with methadone side effects or abuse, help is just a phone call away.
 So call us now here at We Level Up FL.
 We are here to help you.